 Who acknowledges my contributors?

-The Cancer Research Institute will send an acknowledgment and receipt for tax purposes to those who donate to your fundraising efforts if they provide us with their contact information.
+The Cancer Research Institute will send an acknowledgment and receipt for tax purposes to those who donate to your fundraising efforts.
 You should also be sure to send your own personal thank-you message to anyone who responds to your request for support.

 Where do I send my donations?